 Every year, the city initiates a water main improvement project, and during the process, replaces some lead service lines in that area, said Darrell King, the city’s Water Production Bureau Chief.
 “In years past, including this year, we would only replace the service line in the right-of-way, or the portion that the city owns, and then it would be up to the homeowner to replace their portion,” he said.

 This is called a partial lead pipe replacement.
 According to the CDC, replacing only a portion of a lead service line is dangerous and actually increases the amount of lead found in the water for a period of time.
 The state mandate banned all partial lead pipe replacements, and the city is working out the details on how to provide free private lead pipe replacements during water main projects, King said.

-Under the mandate, the city will also replace private service lines at no cost to the homeowner when the service line is damaged.
-About 60 lead service lines are damaged each year, and starting in January 2022, these will need to be replaced, not repaired, said Stoneback.
+Under the mandate, the city also hopes to replace private service lines at no cost to the homeowner when the service line is damaged.
+About 60 lead service lines are damaged each year, and starting in January 2022, these will need to be replaced, not repaired, Stoneback said.

-It’s currently unclear whether the city will pay to replace private service lines at the homeowner’s request when there isn’t already a project or water main replacement occurring on that street.
-Stoneback said he hopes the city will be able to cover this cost going forward.
+Stoneback said the city hopes to cover the full cost of future lead service line replacements, even the private portion, moving forward.
 “But we can’t guarantee that, because we don’t know how much funding the state and/or federal government will provide to Evanston,” he added.

 Lead pipe program largely taps homeowners to pay

 While city officials draft a new lead pipe replacement plan, Evanston homeowners who wish to replace their lead service lines are still directed to the city’s current lead pipe program.
 The program maintains that if homeowners hire a plumber – at their own expense – to replace the lead service line under their property and up to the parkway, then within three to six months, the city will replace the service lines from the parkway to the water main on that street.